MrGoro/InteractiveData/README.md

 ├── interactive-data-spring-boot-starter
 |     Starter Template for easy start with Spring Boot
 └── interactive-data-spring-sample
-      Sample demonstrating the use of this library with Spring Boot and various frontend libraries
+      Sample demonstrating the use of this framework with Spring Boot and various frontend libraries
 ```

 ## Usage